-

 Genesis 15:13 ESV

-Then the Lord said to Abram, “Know for certain that your offspring will be sojourners in a land that is not theirs and will be servants there, and they will be afflicted for four hundred years.
+Then the Lord said to Abram, “Know for sure that your offspring will be sojourners in a land that is not theirs and will be servants there, and they will be afflicted for four hundred years.

 Find Hope And Encouragement From Our Links!